dajuma/alx-pre_course/README.md

-alx first readme has been updated
+ and alx first readme has been updated